About Us

 Cait Huble

 Cait Huble, MA, MBA, originally served as NCPG’s first Communications Manager from 2017 to 2019 and returned in December 2021 as Director of Communications.
-In this role she is responsible for leading communications strategy, including public awareness and education, media relations, and brand partnerships.
+In this role, she is responsible for developing and implementing NCPG’s communications, marketing, and public relations strategies to advance the organization’s mission.
+She oversees brand management, media relations, digital campaigns, and public education

 Cole Wogoman